stalk-calvin/Java-Algorithms/README.md

 ## Playground

-This is where I (Calvin Lee) plays with algorithms.
-Mostly they are basics for now, I plan to continue with writing and collect algorithms.
+This is where I play with different kind of algorithms.
+Mostly they are basics which I personally think is important.
+I plan to continue with writing and collect algorithms here.

 ## Contributors